human-spider/monoprop/README.md

 ## Objects and two-way binding

 Let's wrap an object in a Prop and see how you can work with its contents.
-The most simple way to access its properties is through basic `map` method.
+The most simple way to access its properties is through basic `map` method, which creates an one way binding in the form of child Prop that will follow the value of the `count` property of the parent Prop's value.

 ```ts
   const prop = new Prop({